Akselera Tech

 Table of Contents

-Budget optimization is not about spending more.
-It is about spending the same amount in smarter ways.
-A $1,500/month campaign with intelligent allocation will outperform a $5,000/month campaign with Google's default settings every time.
+Budget optimization isn't about spending more.
+A $1,500/month campaign with smart allocation will outperform a $5,000/month campaign running Google's defaults.
+Every time.

 The Budget Waste Problem: How Bad Is It?